 “And maybe tonight I can breathe for a while”

 This song has to be played at full volume – it’s the law.
 What can I say about blink-182?
-They were one of the first bands I ever discovered, and since then I haven’t been able to stop listening.
+One of the first bands I ever discovered, I’ve been listening to them almost my whole life.
 I’ve seen them live twice and they were phenomenal.
 I’ve cried to their music, I’ve danced to their music, I’ve experienced life with their music.
 Feeling This is by far my favourite song from them, it takes me back to happier times.
 Will I ever not love this song?

 Stand By Me – Oasis